Mathew-D/db_test_new/Directions.md

 https://your-worker.student-games.workers.dev
 🧱 STEP 3 — Create a Worker
 Click “Create Application”
-Choose “Create Worker”
-Click “Deploy” (default template)

-Now you have a live Worker.

-🧠 STEP 4 — Open the code editor
+Choose "Start with Hello World!"

-Inside your Worker:
+Paste the following Inside your Worker:

-👉 Click “Edit code”

-You will see something like:
+👉 You will see something like:

 export default {
   async fetch(request, env) {
     return new Response("Hello World");
   }
 };

-🧠 STEP 5 — Replace with your API code
+🧠 Replace with your API code

 Delete everything and paste: